WHERE TO

 Almost a third of retired people in Britain

-findings is the soaring cost of living, with food and energy
+places is the soaring cost of living, with food and energy costs rising particularly

 Saga also found that 38 percent of retirees

-retire include a friendly neighbourhood and good shopping
+places to retire include a friendly neighbourhood and good shopping facilities.

 Canadians